gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 - Create the global object
 - Create 'this'
 - Create the outer environment
-- Recognise the variables and function that we created and setup memory space for them -> 'hoisting'
+- Recognize the variables and function that we created and set up memory space for them -> 'hoisting'

 So, hoisting means that, in this phase, our stuff will exist in memory and that all variables are set initially to undefined.
 That's it so far.